miros/doppler/README.md

 * Simplicity.
 It does not use any complicated features like module code reload, etc.
 * Preserving state between calls of mock's methods.
 This allows to easily mock `gen_server` interfaces.

+NB.
+There are many kinds of objects which are often refered to as "mocks", see, for example, [The Little Mocker](https://blog.8thlight.com/uncle-bob/2014/05/14/TheLittleMocker.html).
+According to this notation, objects that `doppler` constructs are close to "spies", but they also can be used as "stubs", "dummies", etc.

 Build
 -----